p4lang/p4c/README.md

 with a target-specific backend to create a complete P4 compiler.
 The goal is to make adding new backends easy.

-The code contains five sample backends:
+The code contains seven sample backends:
 * p4c-bm2-ss: can be used to target the P4 `simple_switch` written using
   the BMv2 behavioral model https://github.com/p4lang/behavioral-model,
 * p4c-dpdk: can be used to target the DPDK software switch (SWX) pipeline